 - Log in to SmartScan.

-- The orders available to pick appear based on priority.
-To begin the order shown, tap Start Pick.
+- To begin the order shown, tap Start Pick.

 - To skip to the next prioritized order, tap Skip Pick.
-Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the list of pick jobs.
+Once all orders are skipped, there is an option to 'Reset Pick' to the beginning of the pick job list.

 - If a specific location is associated with the pick job, SmartScan directs you to proceed to that location.

-- The Pick SKU/UPC dialog box opens.
-Scan the 'Location' and 'SKU/UPC' for the first item, as well as any required track-by's, such as Lot Number or Serial Number.
+- Once the Pick SKU/UPC dialog box opens, scan the 'Location' and 'SKU/UPC' for the first item, as well as any required track-by's, such as Lot Number or Serial Number.